team-simplay/SimPlay/docs/source/quickstart.rst

 The code example above creates a custom class for your store, and by doing so declares the visibility and position of the store.
-Should you not wish to do this, you can use the :class:`~simplay.visualutil.BasicVisualUtil` class to set the position and visibility of the store.
+Alternatively, use the :class:`~simplay.visualutil.BasicVisualUtil` class to set the position and visibility of the store.

 .. code-block:: python